 A children's fantasy book, sequel to Tuesdays at the Castle.
-It's less self contained; it's Alice's first experience with the frustration of reading the middle book of a trilogy and then waiting for the last book to come out.
+It's less self contained; it's Al's first experience with the frustration of reading the middle book of a trilogy and then waiting for the last book to come out.

 The second of the “small change” trilogy, a police procedural set in an alternate England that made a separate peace with Nazi Germany in 1941 and that's now well on the way to its own version of fascism.